Getting Involved on Campus

 - South campus residence halls typically have two individuals per room, and everyone on a hall shares one bathroom.

-You may make changes to your meal plan during the first two weeks of each semester.
+You may make changes to your meal plan up through the second Friday of each semester.
 Keep in mind, it is easier to drop back from a larger meal plan than it is to add on to a smaller one.

-Also, check out information about meal plans, including what “swipes” are, where dining halls are located, and how to choose the right meal plan for you.
+Also, check out information about meal plans, including what “blocks” are, where dining halls are located and how to choose the right meal plan for you.

 Neighborhood Services and Collaboration is helpful for students looking for appropriate off-campus housing.
 The office offers resources and information about rental requirements, viewing properties, and signing leases, as well as a website feature that allows you to search for housing that meets your size and price needs.
 Other info includes roommate services, legal referrals, an annual Housing Fair in January, and other programs for students living off campus.